Frequently Asked Questions

 Do you offer art, music, world languages, and physical education?

 One of our guiding principles is “Recognize each student’s uniqueness and challenge students to fully develop the spiritual, intellectual, artistic, and physical gifts that God has given them.”
 An education is only excellent and complete if it nourishes and challenges the growth of the whole student.
 As a result, the school is committed to provide areas of learning and exploration outside of the core subjects and provides classes in general music, instrumental music, visual arts, physical education, and world language.
 All students from K-8 have art and general music once a week and physical education twice a week.
-In grades 1-5, students spend a semester in Spanish and a semester in Mandarin Chinese.
+In grades K-5, students also spend a semester in Spanish and a semester in Mandarin Chinese.
 At middle school, students have Spanish, health one quarter of each school year, optional instrumental music class twice a week, and elective options (e.g., computer coding, dance, improvisation, creative writing).

 Do you have an after-school sports program?

 As a school, we are pleased to offer an afterschool athletics program.
 It provides an additional opportunity for our students to train and enjoy abilities that God has given them, important learning experiences about perseverance and teamwork, exercise, and lessons about gracious manners in victory and defeat.
 Our school is part of a league with seven other private schools in the greater Ann Arbor area for students in grades 5-8.
 Sports options include soccer, volleyball, basketball, track and field, and baseball.
 Games and practices occur after school every day except Wednesdays.
 In addition, elementary school students are provided informal “junior” experiences in theses sports.

 However, due to the pandemic and state guidelines for schools, we may need to adjust or limit our sports program.
 More details to come.